-Despite some controversy over what Marconi did for the evolution of communications, Guglielmo Marconi is still widely regarded to be a critical contributor to the world of radio wave communications.
+Despite some controversy over what Marconi did for the evolution of communications, Guglielmo is still widely regarded as a critical contributor to the world of radio waves and communications.

-Scientists discovered that there was still a lot to be learned about the way radio waves can be used across the globe.
-For many, 1901 was the beginning of a long journey in broadcasting, radio communications and more.
+Scientists discovered that there was still a lot to be learned about how radio waves can be used across the globe.
+For many, 1901 was the beginning of a long journey in radio broadcasting, communications, and more.

-In 1902, Marconi followed up on his 7777 patent with another Guglielmo Marconi invention.
+In 1902, Marconi followed up on his 7777 patent with another invention.

-This time, he was requesting a license for the magnetic detector in which a moving band of iron wires could cause a click in a telephone receiver connected to a magnetised system.
+This time, he was requesting a license for the magnetic detector in which a moving band of iron wires could cause a click in a telephone receiver connected to a magnetized system.

-By 1910, Marconi was sending messages from Ireland (Clifden) to Buenos Aires, at a distance of over 6,000 miles.
-Two years later, the Marconi radio story continued to evolve, with innovations that improved the reception of long-distance transmissions.
+By 1910, Marconi was sending messages from Ireland (Clifden) to Buenos Aires at a distance of over 6,000 miles (9,656.06 kilometers).
+Two years later, the Marconi radio story continued to evolve, with innovations that improved the reception of long-distance radio transmissions.

 In September 1918, Marconi sent the first radio message from England to Australia.